LSeu-Open/Cellpose_Gradio/README.md

 ![Screenshot](https://github.com/LSeu-Open/Cellpose_Gradio/blob/main/Cellpose_Gradio_screenshot.png)

-> [!NOTE]
+> [!CAUTION]
-> This app is designed for simple, single-image segmentation tasks, using the core features of Cellpose.
-For more control or model training, we recommend using the official **Cellpose GUI**, which provides additional functionality and customization options.
+> This app is designed for straightforward, single-image segmentation tasks, utilizing the core features of Cellpose.
+Additionally, it can serves as an educational tool to help users understand how to manage segmentation parameters effectively.
+>
+>  For more advanced control over segmentation, including human-in-the-loop training or accessing the image restoration features of the 3.0 version, please use the **official Cellpose GUI**.

 > [!IMPORTANT]
 > For **simplicity and ease of use**, this Gradio-based app **omits GPU acceleration**, instead relying on CPU for all cell segmentation tasks.